dmckinnon/stitch/README.md

 Now we have to get the features from the left image and features from the right image and ask "which of these are the same thing?" and then pair them up.
 There are some complicated ways to do this, that work fast and optimise certain scenarios (look up k-d trees, for example) but what I have done here is, by and large, pretty simple.
 I have two lists of features.
 For each feature in one list (I use the list from the left image), search through all features in the second list, and find the closest and second closest.
 'Closest' here is defined by the norm of the vector difference between the descriptors.

 When we have found the closest and second closest right-image features for a particular left-image feature, we take the ratio of their distances to the left-image feature to compare them.
 If DistanceToClosestRightImageFeature / DistanceToSecondClosestRightImageFeature < 0.8, this is considered a strong enough match, and we store these matching left and right features together.
 What is this ratio test?
 This was developed by Lowe, who also invented SIFT.
 His reasoning was that for this match to be considered strong, the feature closest in the descriptor space must be the closest feature by a clear bound - that is, it stands out and is obviously the closest, and not like "oh, it's a tiny bit closer than this other one".
 Mathematically, the closest feature should be less than 80 percent of the next closest feature.

+### Stop - Exercise 4
+At this point you should know enough theory to make at least a good attempt at Feature Matching - if you are trying to implement this yourself.
+The next section is for if you are compiling and playing around with *my* code, and you want to experiment.

+Once this is working - to test, see how many of your features between images match up -  go on to **Finding the best transform**.
+This is probably the hardest and most complicated section.

 ### Tunable Parameters
 You can try to tune Lowe's ratio, which is NN_RATIO, defined in Features.h.
 Changing this determines how "strong matches" are made.